baguinaga/cortex-dash/README.md

 1. **API Contract First:** The data schemas for all pharmacy-related backend endpoints have been fully defined.
 2. **Mock API Development:** A stable mock API is serving static, pre-defined JSON data that conforms to the API contract _(Using the Faker module)_
-3. **Frontend Implementation:** The entire Next.js frontend is being built and perfected against this stable mock API, allowing the UI to be completed independently of the live backend.
+3. **Frontend Implementation:** The entire Next.js frontend is being built and perfected against this stable mock API, allowing the UI to be completed independently of the backend.